Avokadoen/ecez/README.md

 ### Test Driven Development

-The code base also utilize TDD to ensure a certain level of robustness, altough I can assure you that there are many bugs to find yet! ;)
+The codebase also utilize TDD to ensure a certain level of robustness, altough I can assure you that there are many bugs to find yet! ;)

 ### Planned

 Please see the issues for planned features.

-Some key features include queries with iterators and implicit (but configurable) multithreading
+Some key features include queries with iterators